Automotive Service Technology Certificate of Proficiency

 What you will learn

 Working in an actual dealership or service center, you will learn to identify and analyze problems and apply real-world solutions.
-Choose one of hundreds of independent shops or one of many ACDelco TSS service centers or a Utah dealership.
+Choose one of the hundreds of independent shops or one of many ACDelco TSS service centers or a Utah dealership.

 Your instruction and training at WSU covers: